pcraciunoiu/embrangler_pelican/content/posts/2013-12-31-belated-birthday-resolutions.md

 I've been thinking about the future (next 2-5 years) orders of magnitude more than I hoped and expected.
 So much so that I experienced a time of stress realizing I don't really know how to make the most of the _paths_ I'm currently on.
 I'm extremely excited (almost an understatement!) about this year for many reasons: my career could take some interesting turns, my hobbies are becoming more advanced and specialized, and my personal development is accelerating.

 I'm so happy with this year for all the travel and growth!
 I actually set out to understand the limitations of time, and I believe I'm finally getting there.
 I've taken on so many things that I have a much better sense of how much I can make a habit versus what's an occasional hobby.
-More on that later [XXX]

 ### 3. Avoid processed foods